kilmet/BEWD-BOS-06/00_Install_Fest/README.md

 $ sudo ln -s /**wherever the binary for Sublime is** /bin/subl
 ```

 ### Configure Sublimetext

+__Skip this if you have already configured Sublimetext to your liking.__

 Once Sublime Text is installed, there are a couple of modifications that you'll need to make before you're all set.